jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 In all cases, the relevant AFR condition must hold *continuously* for the whole timer period.
 If the condition changes before the timer expires, then the timer gets reset.

 And the timer periods are different for actions #1 and #2!
-For a rich/lean condition, the timer period is short, and for the neutral condition, it's long.
+For a rich/lean condition, the timer period is short around 103ms, and for the neutral condition, it's longer (around 760ms).
 That is, in order for the correction to be neutralized, the AFR must remain neither rich nor lean for a long time.
 But in order for a correction to take place, the AFR need only be rich or lean for a short time.
-(For definitions of "long" and "short", watch this space!)

 While the timer is counting down, whichever action was happening before simply continues, with any new addition or subtraction based on the control strategy.